selimssevgi/learning/commandline/commands/less.md

+# less

-read-scan long texts in a better format
+- read-scan long texts in a better format

 less <filename>